qhaydar/multi-llm-output-comparison-tool/README.md

 ### Notes

 - The chatbot replies will reflect a sarcastic, humorous tone thanks to the system prompt configuration.
+- Conversation memory means the model sees the full chat history, enabling more coherent and context‑aware responses.
 - If you receive errors, ensure your OpenAI API key is set correctly and you have an active internet connection.